JetBrains/teamcity-documentation/topics/how-to.md

 For small servers, you can set up HTTPS via the internal [Tomcat means](http://tomcat.apache.org/tomcat-7.0-doc/ssl-howto.html), but this is not recommended as it may significantly increase the CPU load.

-For configuring clients to access TeamCity server via HTTPS while using self\-signed certificate, check [the related instructions](using-https-to-access-teamcity-server.md).
+For configuring clients to access TeamCity server via HTTPS while using self\-signed certificate, check the [related instructions](using-https-to-access-teamcity-server.md).

 ## Configure TeamCity to Use Proxy Server for Outgoing Connections

 This section describes configuring TeamCity to use proxy server for certain outgoing HTTP connections.
-To connect TeamCity behind a proxy to Amazon EC2 cloud agents, see [this section](setting-up-teamcity-for-amazon-ec2.md).
+To connect TeamCity behind a proxy to Amazon EC2 cloud agents, see [this section](setting-up-teamcity-for-amazon-ec2.md#Proxy+settings).

-TeamCity can use proxy server for certain outgoing HTTP connections made by the TeamCity server to other services like issues trackers, etc.
+TeamCity can use proxy server for certain outgoing HTTP connections made by the TeamCity server to other services like issues trackers, and so on.

-To point TeamCity to your proxy server: __Since TeamCity 2017.1.5__ the following server [internal properties](configuring-teamcity-server-startup-properties.md) are available (see the alternative approach below for the previous version):
+To point TeamCity to your proxy server: __Since TeamCity 2017.1.5__ the following server [internal properties](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) are available (see the alternative approach below for the previous version):

 ```Shell